Why, When and How to Use L1 in the Classroom

 At any point during the lesson, students can become frustrated at not being able to understand or express themselves.
 When they do, one quick way to relieve their frustration is to allow them to convey their message in their L1.

-3 Reasons to avoid L1
+3 reasons to avoid L1

 1. You teach a group of students with mixed L1s